mrigakshimishra/Portfolio/README.md

-For an audience interested in nutritional or financial data, the chart’s subject matter is relevant, but maintaining engagement requires a straightforward and appealing presentation.
-The busy nature of the design may cause viewers to disengage once the initial visual interest fades, especially if they have to work hard to derive insights.
+For an audience interested in nutritional or financial data, the chart’s content is relevant, but maintaining engagement requires a straightforward and appealing presentation.
+The busy nature of the design (the colors used, having to find the associated cost with each bar) may cause viewers to disengage once the initial visual interest fades, especially if they have to work hard to derive insights.